waltcow/docker-centos6-base/README.md

-## customize Centos6 base image
+## Customize Centos6 base image

-This image is built from the official centos6 image with chinese localization.
+ This image is built from the official centos6 image with aliyun mirror

 * SSH support
+* Add Chinese chartset support
-* Chinese locale and timezone modify
+* Set default timezone to "Asia/Shanghai"